Battle of Alberta: Hockey

 During the first week of March, 1895 a team of Calgarians mostly from the Calgary Fire Brigade's hockey club, travelled to Edmonton to play against a Mounted Police team from Fort Saskatchewan and the Edmonton Thistles shutting out both.
 It was the first recorded game between any Calgary and Edmonton teams.

 The first professional hockey rivalry between the two cities dates to the founding of the Western Canada Hockey League in 1921.
 Both cities received teams, Calgary the Tigers, and Edmonton the Eskimos.
 The Eskimos won the WCHL title in 1923, but lost the Stanley Cup to the rival National Hockey League's Ottawa Senators.
 Calgary also appeared in a Stanley Cup championship series in 1924, but lost to the Montreal Canadiens of the NHL.
-After the demise of the WCHL in 1927, Alberta hockey fans turned to junior hockey.
+After the demise of the WCHL in 1926, Alberta hockey fans turned to junior hockey.
 Both cities had teams in the Western Hockey League and Alberta Junior Hockey League.

 Pro hockey did not return until the World Hockey Association arrived in 1972.
 Both cities received teams, but Calgary's Broncos folded without playing a game.
 The new Edmonton Oilers, then were left without an intra-provincial rival until a new WHA team, the Calgary Cowboys arrived in 1975, but they folded in 1977.
 The short and sporadic nature of the Calgary WHA franchises made building meaningful rivalries more difficult.
 The WHA itself was unstable and merged with the NHL in 1979.

 Flames vs. Oilers

-Since 1980, one of the most intense and passionate expressions of this rivalry is the frequent match-ups between the National Hockey League (NHL) clubs based in each city – the Calgary Flames and the Edmonton Oilers.

-The Oilers were established as a World Hockey Association (WHA) team in 1972 and joined the NHL as a part of the NHL–WHA merger in 1979.
-They were soon followed by the Atlanta Flames moving to Calgary in 1980, making the question of who would reign as the top team in Alberta a hot topic.
-The Flames were the higher-ranked squad in their inaugural season, finishing with 39 wins and 92 points and making it to the Stanley Cup semifinals.
-The following year the Oilers became the dominant franchise when the Oilers shot to the top of the Smythe Division and Wayne Gretzky started his career-long process of shattering over 100 NHL records and milestones.